thangckt/thangckt.github.io/README.md

 This is a repository for my "hello world"

-It dedicates for a public site.
+It used for a public site.